 Go to biz.yelp.com.
 Search for your business based on your location, and click Get Started.
 Once you have an account, you’ll be able to enter (or correct) critical details about your business.

-It’s free to claim your listing, so there’s no excuse not to!
+Wondering how to claim your business on Yelp?
+It’s free, so there’s no excuse not to!

 Issue: I keep fixing my information, but it changes back.